mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 # DC/OS Installation

 The installation of DC/OS involves configuring your infrastructure and installing DC/OS on top.
+DC/OS can be installed on any cluster of physical or virtual machines.

+The DC/OS installation methods are as follows:

+- Local installation: This method is used by first-time users or developers intending to build services or modify DC/OS.
+The Vagrant installer provides a quick, free way to deploy a virtual cluster on a single machine.

-The cloud installation and on-premise installation methods are used for trials and proofs of concept (PoC) only.
+- Cloud and On-Premise installation: These methods are used for trials and proofs of concept (PoC) only.
 To test or demo DC/OS on Azure, AWS, GCE, Digital Ocean, or Packet, follow the cloud installation instructions.

-The production installation method is used for fully functional clusters on any infrastructure.
+- Production installation: This method is used for fully functional clusters on any infrastructure.

-# Types of Installation Methods
+# Overview of Installation Methods
-DC/OS can be installed on any cluster of a physical or virtual machine.
+This section describes an overview of the installation methods.
 Use the following installation methods based on your requirements.

 ## Development
 You can run a cluster on your laptop using the local installation method.
-This is the basic installation method.

 ### Local Installation
-The Local installation method is for first-time users or developers intending to build services or modify DC/OS.
+The local installation method is for first-time users or developers intending to build services or modify DC/OS.
 The Vagrant installer provides a quick, free way to deploy a virtual cluster on a single machine.

 ## Evaluation
 You can evaluate the installation process using the following installation methods: